tartanguru/alexa-google-search/README.md

 <br />

-# Version 1.5
+# Version 1.6

 This version fixes the following issues in the original code:-

-1. Localisation and German support - the skill will now automatically detect which region it is running in and set the search and prompts into either US/UK English or German as appropriate.
-Make sure your skill and device are set to the SAME language
-2. Better handling of results in a table.
-3. Better handling of punctuation
+1. Localisation for India and Canada.
+If another Locale is detected then it will default to English(US)

 ### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON - DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION AS IT WON'T PASS!